Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 The thermoscope consisted of a glass tube filled with air and a bulb at the bottom containing a liquid, typically water or alcohol.

-The liquid would expand or contract as the temperature changed, causing it to rise or fall within the tube.
-This movement served as an indication of temperature variation.
+The liquid expanded or contracted as the temperature changed, causing it to rise or fall within the tube.

 The Impact of the Thermoscope on Scientific Exploration